openshift/jenkins-plugin/README.md

 Each of the Jenkins "build steps" can also be used as steps in a Jenkins Workflow plugin Groovy script, as they implement `jenkins.tasks.SimpleBuildStep` and `java.io.Serializable`.
 From your Groovy script, instantiate the associated Java object, and then leverage the workflow plugin `step` keyword to call out to the object with the necessary workflow contexts.
 [Here](https://github.com/jenkinsci/workflow-plugin/blob/master/TUTORIAL.md) is a useful reference on constructing Jenkins Workflow Groovy scripts.

 As a point of reference, here are the Java classes for each of the Jenkins "build steps":
-1. "Perform builds in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftBuilder(String apiURL, String bldCfg, String namespace, String authToken, String verbose, String commitID, String buildName, String showBuildLogs)
+1. "Perform builds in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftBuilder

-2. "Scale deployments in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftScaler(String apiURL, String depCfg, String namespace, String replicaCount, String authToken, String verbose)
+2. "Scale deployments in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftScaler

-3. "Trigger a deployment in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftDeployer(String apiURL, String depCfg, String namespace, String authToken, String verbose)
+3. "Trigger a deployment in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftDeployer

-4. "Verify a service is up in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftServiceVerifier(String apiURL, String svcName, String namespace, String authToken, String verbose)
+4. "Verify a service is up in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftServiceVerifier

-5. "Tag an image in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftImageTagger(String apiURL, String testTag, String prodTag, String namespace, String authToken, String verbose)
+5. "Tag an image in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftImageTagger

-6. "Check deployment success in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftDeploymentVerifier(String apiURL, String depCfg, String namespace, String replicaCount, String authToken, String verbose)
+6. "Check deployment success in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftDeploymentVerifier

-7. "Get latest OpenShift build status":  com.openshift.jenkins.plugins.pipeline.OpenShiftBuildVerifier(String apiURL, String bldCfg, String namespace, String authToken, String verbose)
+7. "Get latest OpenShift build status":  com.openshift.jenkins.plugins.pipeline.OpenShiftBuildVerifier

-8. "Create resource(s) in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftCreator(String apiURL, String namespace, String authToken, String verbose, String jsonyaml)
+8. "Create resource(s) in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftCreator

 ## Common aspects across the REST based functions (build steps, SCM, post-build actions)